MicrosoftDocs/msteams-docs/msteams-platform/m365-apps/extend-m365-teams-message-extension.md

 1. Select **Command Palette...** under the View option or **Ctrl+Shift+P**.
 1. Select **Teams: Create a New App**.
 1. From the dropdown list that appears, select **Message Extension**.
-1. Select **Custom Search Results** to download the sample code for a Teams message extension using the latest app manifest.
+1. Select **Custom Search Results** to download the sample code for a Teams message extension using the latest app manifest (previously called Teams app manifest).
 For more information, see [app manifest](../resources/schema/manifest-schema.md).

     :::image type="content" source="images/toolkit-palatte-search-sample.png" alt-text="Screenshot shows the Create a new Teams app VS Code command palette to list Teams sample options.":::